At a glance

 Causes and risk factors

-Bacteria, stress, genes, hormones, nervous system disorders like Parkinson’s or a weakened immune system could also play a role here.
-People with a weakened immune system – for example, due to AIDS – also have a higher risk of developing a more severe type of seborrheic dermatitis that spreads to the rest of the skin and is harder to treat.
+Other factors that can play a role here include bacteria, stress, genes, hormones, nervous system disorders like Parkinson’s disease, and a weakened immune system.
+People with a weakened immune system also have a higher risk of developing a more severe type of seborrheic dermatitis that spreads to the rest of the skin and is harder to treat.

 Prevalence and outlook